Gerald Schatten: Early life and education

 Schatten was born in 1949 in New York City and was educated in the public school system, including at Stuyvesant High School.
-He graduated with an A.B. in Zoology from the University of California, Berkeley in 1971, where he also obtained his Ph.D. in Cell and Developmental Biology.
+He graduated with an A.B. in zoology from the University of California, Berkeley in 1971, where he also obtained his Ph.D. in cell and developmental biology.

 Academic career

 Schatten was awarded a Rockefeller Foundation Postdoctoral Fellowship for 1976–1977 to conduct mentored research under the direction of Daniel Mazia at UC Berkeley.
 He was also awarded a postdoctoral fellowship at the German Cancer Research Center.

-1976-1985 he was assistant professor, associate professor, Full Professor of Biological Sciences and Molecular Biophysics at Florida State University; while there, he received a National Institutes of Health Research Career Development Award.
+1976-1985 he was assistant professor, associate professor, full professor of biological sciences and molecular biophysics at Florida State University; while there, he received a National Institutes of Health Research Career Development Award.

-1985–1997 he was Professor of Zoology, Molecular Biology, Animal Science and Obstetrics-Gynecology at the University of Wisconsin–Madison.
-Here he was also director of the Integrated Microscopy Resource and Senior Scientist at the Wisconsin National Primate Research Center and at the Waisman Center for Human Development.
+From 1985 to 1997 he was professor of zoology, molecular biology, animal science and obstetrics-gynecology at the University of Wisconsin–Madison.
+Here he was also director of the Integrated Microscopy Resource and senior scientist at the Wisconsin National Primate Research Center and at the Waisman Center for Human Development.

-1997–2001 he was Professor and vice-chair of Obstetrics and Gynecology at the Oregon Health & Science University and Professor of Cell and Developmental Biology.
-He was also Research Director of OHSU's Center for Women's Health, as well as Director of Assisted Reproductive Technologies and Scientist at the Oregon National Primate Research Center.
+From 1997 to 2001 he was professor and vice-chair of obstetrics and gynecology at the Oregon Health & Science University and professor of cell and developmental biology.
+He was also research director of OHSU's Center for Women's Health, as well as director of assisted reproductive technologies and scientist at the Oregon National Primate Research Center.